DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 * [Engel K. et al, Real-Time Volume Graphics, Chapter 'Sampling Artifacts'](https://doc.lagout.org/science/0_Computer%20Science/Real-Time%20Volume%20Graphics.pdf)

 There is a really easy trick that can help transform those artefacts into noisier artefacts.
-That doesn't sound appealing state like that, but small noise is something that is easily "canceled-out" by the humain brain.
+That doesn't sound appealing stated like that, but small noise is something that is easily "canceled-out" by the humain brain.

 The trick is to use Stochastic Jittering [[Engel K. et al, 03]](https://doc.lagout.org/science/0_Computer%20Science/Real-Time%20Volume%20Graphics.pdf),